Hephzibah High School

 Hephzibah High School is a high school located in south Richmond County in the town of Hephzibah, Georgia, United States.
 It is the largest high school, by attendance, in the Richmond County School System.
 It is located in a rural area and its students generally live in a rural or suburban setting.

 History

-The school was chartered in 1860 by local residents and is the second oldest high school in Richmond County.
-It was originally named Brothersville Academy, after the surrounding area.
-The land on which the school is located was donated by James Hall Tanner Kilpatrick prior to his death.
-The school was renamed after the Hephzibah Baptist Church took over instruction at the school.
-Eventually, the school was incorporated into the Richmond County School System.
+The school was established October 1860 by the Hephzibah Baptist Association and held its first session in temporary buildings until the first permanent building was completed in 1862.
+Hephzibah High is the second oldest high school in Richmond County.